 - Record tasks performed in the ‘Additional Comments’ section till the incident remains in this state.

-- Enter the necessary and appropriate information in ‘Resolution Notes’ and ‘Resolution Code’ sections.
+- Enter the necessary and appropriate information in the ‘Resolution Notes’ and ‘Resolution Code’ sections.

 - Click ‘Save and Exit’.

 In this way, an Incident Ticket can be managed in the ServiceNow Ticketing System.
-Apart from this, you also get many additional options such as attaching configuration item, watch list, etc. These additional facilities to help in managing incident tickets can simply be seen in the help manual offered by the ServiceNow.
+Apart from this, you also get many additional options such as attaching configuration items, watch lists, etc. These additional facilities to help in managing incident tickets can simply be seen in the help manual offered by ServiceNow.